vrunm/QA_squad_test/README.md

 using grid search and found the optimal learning rates for SQuAD 2.0 and SQuAD 2.Q respectively for batch size of 6.

-> Fine Tuning of the model has been referencing the paper: "[Question and Answering on SQuAD 2.0: BERT Is All You Need](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/reports/default/15812785.pdf))".
+> Fine Tuning of the model has been done with reference to this paper: "[Question and Answering on SQuAD 2.0: BERT Is All You Need](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/reports/default/15812785.pdf))".

 | Model | Epochs | Exact Match(EM) | F1 Score(Weighted) |